Benjamin Pavard: VfB Stuttgart

 On 30 August 2016, Pavard moved to VfB Stuttgart, signing a four-year contract.
 He made his debut in the 2.
 Bundesliga on 3 October, scoring in a 4–0 home win over SpVgg Greuther Fürth.
 He played 21 games and his team ended the season as league champions.

 Pavard made his Bundesliga debut on 19 August in a 2–0 loss at Hertha BSC.
-He scored his first goal in the Bundesliga with a delightful back header on 29 October in a 3–0 win over SC Freiburg at the Mercedes-Benz Arena.
+He scored his first goal in the Bundesliga with a back header on 29 October in a 3–0 win over SC Freiburg at the Mercedes-Benz Arena.
 He extended his contract with Stuttgart on 20 December 2017 until 30 June 2021.

 He was one of only four players to feature in every single second of the 2017–18 Bundesliga season.
 He played in several positions, namely right-back, centre-back, defensive midfielder and right wing, but after the appointment of Tayfun Korkut as manager in January 2018 he was exclusively a centre back; the team conceded 10 goals in their last 14 games as they went from near the relegation places to finish 7th, only just missing out on a UEFA Europa League place.

-In 2018–19, Pavard was again a regular as Stuttgart fought relegation all season, which was confirmed with defeat to 1.
-FC Union Berlin in a playoff.
+In 2018–19, Pavard was again a regular as Stuttgart fought to avoid relegation all season, with his team ultimately going down after losing to 1.
+FC Union Berlin in the relegation play-offs.

 Bayern Munich

 On 9 January 2019, Bayern Munich confirmed Pavard would join the club for the 2019–20 season, signing a five-year contract lasting until 30 June 2024.

 He made his competitive debut on 3 August in a 2–0 defeat in the 2019 DFL-Supercup against Borussia Dortmund, as an 80th-minute substitute for Thiago Alcântara.
 On 31 August, he scored his first goal for the club to equalise in a 6–1 home win over Mainz 05.
 On 11 February 2021, Pavard scored Bayern's only goal in a 1–0 win against Tigres UANL in the 2020 FIFA Club World Cup Final, as the club won its sixth trophy in a year.

-On 26 October 2022, he scored his first Champions League goal in a 3–0 away win against Barcelona.
-A week later, he scored a goal in a 2–0 victory against Inter Milan, in which Bayern Munich finished top of their Group C with six wins out of six matches for the second consecutive season.
+On 26 October 2022, he scored his first UEFA Champions League goal in a 3–0 away win against Barcelona.
+A week later, he scored a goal in a 2–0 victory against Inter Milan, in which Bayern Munich finished top of their Group C with six wins from six matches for the second consecutive season.
 On 11 March 2023, he scored a first-half brace in a 5–3 home win over FC Augsburg.
+Pavard made 163 competitive appearances for Bayern, scoring 12 goals in the process.